Skip to Content

 Many marine mammals feed underwater.
 Find out how here

-Avoid Heat
+Avoiding Heat

 The easiest technique to adapt in the desert is to search for shade.
-The body will use less water if an animal can keep its body temperature low.
+The body uses less water if an animal can keep its body temperature low.
 Most desert animals are crepuscular, meaning they are active in the hours after sunset and before sunrise.
 Temperatures at these times are much cooler than they are during the day.

 Smaller animals will dig burrows to avoid daytime temperatures.
 It is much cooler below ground, and many small mammals, most reptiles, and all desert amphibians use this technique.